 - Violations of Hours-of-Service Rules (which limit on-duty and driving time)

 All trucking accident claims are unique.
-They involve different causes, parties, legal issues, and related challenges when it comes to recovering compensation.
+The causes of trucking accidents, parties involved, legal issues, and related challenges all differ when it comes to recovering compensation.
 That is why it is impossible to make any broad statements about how much an 18-wheeler crash victim can recover.
-To determine the compensation you may be eligible to receive, it is important to seek the help of a skilled Houston truck accident attorney.
+To determine the compensation you may be eligible to receive, it is important to seek the help of a skilled personal injury attorney.

 Compensation will vary depending on your case since there are so many factors taken into account.
 Typical compensation that your lawyer will fight to recover consists of vehicle damages, medical expenses, funeral costs, pain and suffering, lost past and future income, and lost comfort, car and companionship.

 Once a thorough investigation of your accident has been conducted, it is easier to identify who is responsible for your injuries.
 However, common parties that are liable for accidents include truck drivers, trucking companies, product manufacturers, and other vehicles and drivers.
 Each case is different and may include some or all of these parties.